progit/progit/de/02-git-basics/01-chapter2.markdown

 You can also filter the list to commits that match some search criteria.
 The `--author` option allows you to filter on a specific author, and the `--grep` option lets you search for keywords in the commit messages.
 (Note that if you want to specify both author and grep options, you have to add `--all-match` or the command will match commits with either.)

 Du kannst außerdem die Liste der Commits nach Suchkriterien filtern.
 Die `--author` Option erlaubt, nach einem bestimmten Autoren zu suchen, und die `--grep` Option nach Stichworten in den Commit Meldungen.
-(Wenn du sowohl nach dem Autor als auch nach Stichworten suchen willst, mußt du zusätzlich `--all-match` angeben - andernfalls zeigt der Befehl alle Commits, die das eine _oder_ das andere Kriterium erfüllen.)
+(Wenn du sowohl nach dem Autor als auch nach Stichworten suchen willst, musst du zusätzlich `--all-match` angeben - andernfalls zeigt der Befehl alle Commits, die entweder das eine oder das andere Kriterium erfüllen.)

 The last really useful option to pass to `git log` as a filter is a path.
 If you specify a directory or file name, you can limit the log output to commits that introduced a change to those files.
 This is always the last option and is generally preceded by double dashes (`--`) to separate the paths from the options.

 Eine letzte sehr nützliche Option, die von `git log` akzeptiert wird, ist ein Pfad.
 Wenn du einen Verzeichnis- oder Dateinamen angibst, kannst du die Ausgabe auf Commits einschränken, die sich auf die jeweiligen Verzeichnisse oder Dateien beziehen.
-Der Pfad muß als letztes angegeben und mit einem doppelten Bindestrich (`--`) von den Optionen getrennt werden.
+Der Pfad muss als letztes angegeben und mit einem doppelten Bindestrich (`--`) von den Optionen getrennt werden.

 In Table 2-3 we’ll list these and a few other common options for your reference.

-Tabelle 2-3 zeigt diese und einige weitere, übliche Optionen:
+Tabelle 2-3 zeigt die besprochenen und einige weitere, übliche Optionen:

 	Option	Description
 	-(n)	Show only the last n commits